itsnikhil/blog/content/posts/Is pythonic way the better way.md

 ```

 ## Some good reads
-- This article has been inspired from a talk from PyCon US 2013 by Raymond Hettinger [go watch it here](https://www.youtube.com/watch?v=OSGv2VnC0go)
+- This article has been inspired by a talk from PyCon US 2013 by Raymond Hettinger [go watch it here](https://www.youtube.com/watch?v=OSGv2VnC0go)
 - Mind-bending edge cases in python that make you say "Wat‽" [go watch it here](https://www.youtube.com/watch?v=qjk2pWY4RP0)
 - There is a fun project attempting to explain what exactly is happening under the hood for some counter-intuitive snippets and lesser-known features in Python which you can [read here](https://github.com/satwikkansal/wtfpython)